larowlan/log/README.md

 ## Motivation

-Consolication\Log provides a Psr-3 compatible logger that provides styled log output to the standard error (stderr) stream.
+Consolidation\Log provides a Psr-3 compatible logger that provides styled log output to the standard error (stderr) stream.
 By default, styling is provided by the SymfonyStyle class from the Symfony Console component; however, alternative stylers may be provided if desired.

 ## Usage
 ```